 Occupational Disease Or Illness

 An occupational disease is defined as a chronic condition or illness that occurred as a result of an injured worker’s job, career, or work-related functions or activities.
 Some commonly recognized occupational diseases are:

 - Lead poisoning

-- Cancer, acute myeloid leukemia (AML) or other diseases related to the exposure to benzene, mold, silica, carbon monoxide, lead paint, chemicals & carcinogens
+- Cancer, acute myeloid leukemia (AML), or other diseases related to exposure to benzene, mold, silica, carbon monoxide, lead paint, chemicals & carcinogens

 Hearing loss can negatively affect many facets of your life.
 It may make you less productive at work, and it can detrimentally affect your personal life.
 If your hearing has been damaged as a result of your work, you may have a valid workers’ compensation and L&I claim.

 If you experience one or more of the following symptoms, you should take immediate steps to protect your hearing using earplugs or a headset, make an appointment with an audiologist, ENT, or both, and call us to discuss a potential claim:

 - Difficulty (or complete loss of) hearing high-pitched sounds

 - Ringing, roaring, or rushing sounds in one or both ears (tinnitus)